kreauniv/comp350/source/data.rst

-Notice that in the above table, we're considering our "id" column to be an integer, the "text" column to have, well, text values and the "status" column to also have text value with only two values allowed -- "complete" or "pending".
-The "status" column is a effectively a boolean and could also have been modelled as an integer with ``0`` standing for "incomplete" and ``1`` standing for "completeyes".
+Notice that in the above table, we're considering our "id" column to be an integer, the "text" column to have, well, text values and the "status" column to also have a text value with only two possibilities allowed -- "complete" or "pending".
+The "status" column is a effectively a boolean and could also have been modelled as an integer with ``0`` standing for "pending" and ``1`` standing for "completed".
 Similarly, you may want to use a string as an identifier for a todo item as well, instead of an integer.
 Such a description of the table is called its "schema".